teamneoneko/Cats-Blender-Plugin-Unofficial-/README.md

 #### 0.30.0
 - Cats no longer supports blender versions older then 2.8, this means I dropped support for 2.79.
-- Added Support for Tuxedo.
+- Change to some internal classes which seem to conflict with Tuxedo, hopefully this fixes issues if you have both plugins.
-- Change to some internal classes to stop conflicts with Tuxedo.
+- Bug fixes.

 #### 0.20.1
 - Update MMD Tools to latest version.